Identify VMware ESX Hosts and VMs using Secure Boot

 Get VM Secure Boot Status

-Connect-VIServer -Server vcenter.vmware.lab -Force
+Connect-VIServer -Server your.vcenter.fqdn -Force

 $vms = Get-VM